 What Microsoft has officially shown of Windows 7 is not much and their extremely tight-lipped approach has led to some confusion and false rumors in the past.
 The D6 Conference took place yesterday and Microsoft, for the first time, demonstrated one of the features of Windows 7 that is most likely part of the retail version.

-The demonstration was about the multi-touch support of Windows 7.
+The demonstration was about multi-touch support in the Windows 7 operating system.
 The system used to demonstrate the feature was a Dell Latitude XL notebook running Windows 7.
 The multi-touch technology was borrowed from Microsoft Surface.
 The interface looks responsive and Microsoft’s Julie Larson-Green is demonstrating various applications for the touch interface including photo manipulation, a mapping application and arts like drawing and playing music.

 It’s slowly making a way into the mobile market though and it could very well be that the technology will eventually take over the notebook market as well, but probably not in the next two years.